 Most of the book is Kevin Malarkey’s explanation of Alex’s trips to heaven and how God is using them to reach other people.
 One chapter is devoted to the things that Alex knew about his time in the coma.
 To many people, this is proof above all proof.
 Alex talked of things that were not possible for him to know.

 I have no doubt that the Malarkey family believes what is written here.
-Like many Christians, they are desperate to know that their lives matter and that when death comes there is a new life that awaits beyond the grave.
+As with many Christians, they are desperate to know that their lives matter and that when death comes there is a new life that awaits beyond the grave.

-As a non-believer, the story said little that I would consider as proof that there is a God, a devil, a heaven, a hell, or that life continues beyond the grave.
-I found myself angry, once again, at a god, who paralyzes a kid in an automobile accident so he can get some praise and glory.
+As a non-believer, I found that the story said little that I would consider as proof that there is a God, a devil, a heaven, a hell, or that life continues beyond the grave.
+I found myself angry, once again, at the idea of a god who paralyzes a kid in an automobile accident so he can get some praise and glory.
 With all the suffering, sickness, disease, and death in the world, it seems to me that God has plenty enough praise and glory.

 In June of 2014, I wrote the following update:

 Last week, I reposted a review of The Boy Who Came Back From Heaven by Kevin and Alex Malarkey.
 After my review hit the internet, Beth Malarkey, the mother of Alex, contacted me via Twitter.
 She let me know that Alex, now a teenager, did not write the story and he does not agree with what is in the book.